m3rcurial/m3rcurial/README.md

 - 👋 Hi, I’m @m3rcurial
 - 👀 I’m interested in Python and Reverse Engineering.
-- 🌱 I’m currently learning PHP, HTML5, CSS, Javascript (React).
+- 🌱 I’m currently learning Rust.
-- 🌱 I'm currently strengthening my Python and C++ skills (Hackerrank, Leetcode)
+- 🌱 I'm currently strengthening my Python, C, and x86 Assembly skills (Hackerrank, Leetcode)
-- 💞️ I’m looking to collaborate on projects focusing in Python development.
+- 💞️ I’m looking to collaborate on projects focusing in Python and C development.

 <!---
 m3rcurial/m3rcurial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.